cs544-wisc/s24/p4/README.md

 #### Q5: how are the blocks of single.csv distributed across the two DataNode containers?

-This is similar to above, except you should check every block andextract the container ID from the URL.
+This is similar to above, except you should check every block and extract the container ID from the URL.

 You should produce a Python dictionary similar to below (your IDs and counts will be different, of course).